 These condensed consolidated financial statements present the financial position, results of comprehensive income and cash flows of the Company.
 The condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements included in the Company's Form 10-K for the year ended December 31, 2018 as filed with the Securities and Exchange Commission ("SEC") on February 26, 2019.
-Certain immaterial reclassifications have been made in the condensed consolidated financial statements of prior periods to conform to the current period presentation.
-The interim period financial results for the three month periods presented are not necessarily indicative of results to be expected for any other interim period or for the entire year.
+The interim period financial results for the three and six month periods presented are not necessarily indicative of results to be expected for any other interim period or for the entire year.